alexakearns/MakersBnB_2/README.md

 As a user,
 So that my space does not become double booked,
 Spaces that have already been booked should not be available for other users to book.

+As a user,
+So that I don't miss out on business if a customer cancels, Until a user has confirmed a booking request, that space should remain available to other users.
 ```